Frederick E. Turneaure: Career

 Turneaure graduated in 1889, and took a job with the Lehigh Valley Railroad.
-After a year, he joined the Chesapeake & Ohio Railroad, where he worked until 1890.
+After a year, he joined the Chesapeake and Ohio Railway, where he worked until 1890.

-Washington University in St. Louis hired Turneaure as an instructor.
+Washington University in St. Louis hired Turneaure as an instructor of civil engineering.
 With Dean John Butler Johnson and Edge Moor Bridge Company engineer C. W. Bryan, Turneaure co-authored The Theory and Practice of Modern Framed Structures, later published in 1902.
 In 1892, Turneaure was offered a position as professor of the Department of Bridge and Sanitary Engineering at the University of Wisconsin–Madison.
 He published Public Water-Supplies: Requirements, Resources, and the Construction of Works with Harry Luman Russell in 1901.

 From 1900 to 1901, Turneaure also worked as the City Engineer of Madison, designing a septic sewage disposal plant and a pump system for artesian wells.
 Turneaure was then elected as an alderman of the 5th ward on the Madison Common Council.
 He was named Dean of Engineering in 1902.
 From 1911 to 1929, he was a member of the state highway commission.
 He retired in 1937 and was named Dean Emeritus.

 Personal life

 Turneaure married Mary D. Stuart, who he met at Cornell, in 1891.
 She frequently assisted Frederick with his projects.
-They had one son, Stewart.
+They had one son.
 Turneaure died in Madison on March 31, 1951.
+He was buried at Forest Hill Cemetery.